About the course

 It is not possible for the department to advise individuals on whether their qualifications or experience match the entry requirements and selection criteria.
 The strength of an application will always be determined by the general standard of applications in any given admissions cycle, so it will always by unpredictable to say how strong an individual application is without knowing the context in which it will be assessed.

 The degree is jointly offered by the Oxford Department of International Development (ODID) and the School of Anthropology and Museum Ethnography (SAME).
 Both departments ranked highly in the UK’s 2014 Research Excellence Framework.
 ODID ranked top in its subject area, and SAME ranked top in terms of research excellence and volume, with the highest number of top-rated publications, and very strong research 'impact'.

-As a student on the course, you will have access to all lectures, weekly public seminars and research activity within COMPAS and IMI, and may also attend the weekly public seminars run by the Institute of Social and Cultural Anthropology (ISCA) and those held at ODID, including the Refugee Studies Centre (RSC) series.
+As a student on the course, you will have access to all lectures, weekly public seminars and research activity within COMPAS, and may also attend the weekly public seminars run by the Institute of Social and Cultural Anthropology (ISCA) and those held at ODID, including the Refugee Studies Centre (RSC) series.

 You will have access to the rich resources of Oxford’s historic libraries, including the Bodleian, the Social Sciences Library, and the Tylor Library in SAME, which holds a significant collection of material on the anthropology of migration.
 University alumni can sign up for lifetime access to key online journals.